FelipeCorerato/contact-list/README.md

 # contact-list
- My first app developed with react native cli
+ It's my first app developed with react native cli! :)
+ A contact list that fetches random users api and uses navigation to show more details.